 Lloyd is Strategic Occupancy Planner for real estate firm Jones Lang LaSalle.
 He lives in Manchester, U.K.

-Ghanaian born Erika Opoku is currently pursuing a Doctorate in Physical Therapy in New York City.
+Erika Opoku is a Doctor of Physical Therapy practicing in Baltimore, Maryland.

 Jeanette is a student at DePauw University in Greencastle, Indiana.